aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 ## **Set Chart Series Overlap**

-With the [ChartSeriesOverlap](https://reference.aspose.com/slides/net/aspose.slides.charts/ichartseries/properties/overlap) property, you can specify how much bars and columns should overlap on a 2D chart (range: -100 to 100).
+With the [ChartSeries.getOverlap](https://reference.aspose.com/slides/net/aspose.slides.charts/ichartseries/properties/overlap) method, you can specify how much bars and columns should overlap on a 2D chart (range: -100 to 100).
 This property applies to all series of the parent series group: this is a projection of the appropriate group property.
 Therefore, this property is read-only.

-Use the `ParentSeriesGroup.Overlap` read/write property to set your preferred value for `Overlap`.
+Use the `ParentSeriesGroup.getOverlap` read/write property to set your preferred value for `Overlap`.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 1. Add a clustered column chart on a slide.